Hospice Care Overview

 Hospice is made up of a team of caregivers who specialize in end-of-life care.
-This team usually includes doctors, nurses, social workers, counselors, home health aides, or trained volunteers.
-Usually a family member or close friend is chosen as the main caregiver.
-The main caregiver helps the patient make important decisions.
+This team usually includes doctors, nurses, social workers, counselors, home health aides, and trained volunteers.
+Here are some details to help with end-of-life care.

 Hospices Offer Comfort at Life's End

 As medical progress prolongs our lives, the end can linger.
 So, more and more people are turning to hospice care.

 When people begin to think about their own or their loved one's death, many spiritual and ethical issues arise.
 This is can be a hard topic for the family and caregivers to talk about.
 They should listen and help sort through these issues.